Mufti: Modern institutions

-Under European colonial rule, the institution of dar al-ifta was established in a number of madrasas (law colleges) as a centralized place for issuing of fatwas, and these organizations to a considerable extent replaced independent muftis as religious guides for the general population.
+Under European colonial rule, the institution of dar al-ifta was established in a number of madrasas (law colleges) as a centralized place for issuing fatwas, and these organizations to a considerable extent replaced independent muftis as religious guides for the general population.
 Following independence, most Muslim states established national organizations devoted to issuing fatwas.
-One example is the Egyptian Dar al-Ifta, founded in 1895, which has served to articulate a national vision of Islam through fatwas issued in response to government and private queries.
+One example is Egypt's Dar al-Ifta, founded in 1895, which has served to articulate a national vision of Islam through fatwas issued in response to government and private queries.
 National governments in Muslim-majority countries also instituted councils of senior religious scholars to advise the government on religious matters and issue fatwas.
 These councils generally form part of the ministry for religious affairs, rather than the justice department, which may have a more assertive attitude toward the executive branch.

 While chief muftis of earlier times oversaw a hierarchy of muftis and judges applying traditional jurisprudence, most modern states have adopted European-influenced legal codes and no longer employ traditional judicial procedures or traditionally trained judges.
-State muftis generally promote a vision of Islam that is compatible with state law of their country.
+State muftis generally promote a vision of Islam that is compatible with the state law of their country.

-Although some early theorists argued that muftis should not respond to questions on certain subjects, such as theology, muftis have in practice handled queries relating to a wide range of subjects.
+Although some early theorists argued that muftis should not respond to questions on certain subjects, such as theology, muftis have, in practice, handled queries relating to a wide range of subjects.
 This trend continued in modern times, and contemporary state-appointed muftis and institutions for ifta respond to government and private queries on varied issues, including political conflicts, Islamic finance, and medical ethics, contributing to shaping a national Islamic identity.

-Muftis in modern times have increasingly relied on the process of ijtihad, i.e. deriving legal rulings based on an independent analysis rather than conformity with the opinions of earlier legal authorities (taqlid).
+Muftis in modern times have increasingly relied on the process of ijtihad, i.e., deriving legal rulings through independent analysis rather than conformity with the opinions of earlier legal authorities (taqlid).
 While in the past muftis were associated with a particular school of law (madhhab), in the 20th century many muftis began to assert their intellectual independence from traditional schools of jurisprudence.

-Modern media have facilitated cooperative forms to ifta.
+Modern media have facilitated cooperative forms of ifta.
 Networks of muftis are commonly engaged by fatwa websites, so that queries are distributed among the muftis in the network, who still act as individual jurisconsults.
 In other cases, Islamic jurists of different nationalities, schools of law, and sometimes even denominations (Sunni and Shia), coordinate to issue a joint fatwa, which is expected to command greater authority with the public than individual fatwas.
 The collective fatwa (sometimes called ijtihād jamāʿī, "collective legal interpretation") is a new historical development, and it is found in such settings as boards of Islamic financial institutions and international fatwa councils.

-There exists no international Islamic authority to settle differences in interpretation of Islamic law.
+There exists no international Islamic authority to settle differences in the interpretation of Islamic law.
 An International Islamic Fiqh Academy was created by the Organisation of Islamic Cooperation, but its legal opinions are not binding.